fahadkh/kfcams/README.md

 Website: Hosted on server (HTML, CSS, JS served by NGINX), opens websocket connection to server to communicate the presence of new frames.

 Face detection: Haar Cascades with OpenCV

+## TODO

+Connect to a database for video storage and retrieval (Amazon S3)

+Add video capture buffers to improve performance